Breakthrough-Energy/docs/source/dev/idea_list.md

 Currently the data is collected by using the package when needed.
 There is still a lot of manual labor involved in collecting and cleaning the data.
 Besides that the data source or API’s may change.

 The goal of this project is to encapsulate the validation and cleaning of external data resources in a into a single library and CLI.
-The result of this project will be a single CLI tool that BE can use to validate external resources, either manually, or by integrating into an orchestration/workflow system such as Apache Airflow.
+The result of this project will be a single CLI tool that we can use to validate external resources, either manually, or by integrating into an orchestration/workflow system such as Apache Airflow.

-- Write a command-line tool that verifies previously downloaded external the data resources
+- Write a command-line tool that verifies previously downloaded external data resources
 - The tool ensures that the data is correct (format, data types, value domains, missing values, etc.), and either cleans the input data or responds with an error
 - The tool should be well documented with a focus on code quality